EficodeDemoOrg/copilot-python-weather-cli/.github-copilot-exercises/vscode/github_copilot_exercises.md

    - Request: "Add input validation to this method"
    - Observe how Edit mode focuses on direct code changes

-   > - Alternatively if #selection is not supported in your IDE:
-   >   - Switch to edit mode
-   >   - Provide file as context
-   >   - Prompt: "Add input validation to the setStatus method in Task.php"

 3. **Agent Mode with /new**
    - Type: `/new Create a simple Python utility class for temperature conversions`
    - Notice how Agent mode creates complete new implementations